Looking for the best places to visit in November? Here are ten stellar destinations to inspire your next trip.

 Make like the ‘Grammars and photograph the colourful Bo Kaap neighbourhood, gird your stomach and join the city’s irreverent Gin Jol Tour – an ode to Cape Town’s burgeoning gin scene.

 Alternatively, you could spend most of your time working out which of the many, many beaches in the city and its surrounds is your favourite (my vote goes to Clifton 1st and then Boulders for the penguins).
+Plus, when you’re finished explore more of South Africa’s jewels like the Cape Winelands and the Garden Route.

 Where to Stay: The Glen Boutique Hotel & Spa